AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 The `aggregate` method is called whenever the _policy_ is satisfied.
 It gets a map with all the declared QualityObjects.
 It is expected to return a new Quality based on the inputs.

+Note: the `aggregate` method receives a map with more objects than requested.
+In particular, it contains the objects produced by the aggregator itself.
+This is probably going to change in the future.
+For the time being make sure you query the map with the correct name and not blindly loop over all elements.

 ## Committing code

 To commit your new or modified code, please follow this procedure